AvolitesLtd/TitanManual/docs/system-settings/dmx-output-mapping.md

 All consoles can control up to 64 universes except **T1** which is limited to one single universe (fixed at universe 1), **T2** to two universes (fixed at universes 1-2) and **T3** to sixteen universes (fixed at universes 1-16 - expandable with optional extra licence).

-The console itself will generate DMX output for up to 16 universes (32 for D7), above that you can network the console to one or more [Avolites TitanNet Processing (TNP) nodes](../titan-net.md).
+The console itself will generate DMX output for up to 16 universes (32 for D9 and D7), above that you can network the console to one or more [Avolites TitanNet Processing (TNP) nodes](../titan-net.md).
 This off-loads the DMX processing, allowing the console to control up to 64 universes of DMX in total (a TNP will not increase the number of universes available from T1 / T2 / T3).

-> Apart from T1/T2/T3, the software does not actually limit the number of universes from a single console to 16, but performance of the console may be degraded depending on the complexity of the content and the number of fixtures patched.
+> Apart from T1/T2/T3, the software does not actually limit the number of universes from a single console, but performance of the console may be degraded depending on the complexity of the content and the number of fixtures patched.
 A warning will be shown in the processing load section of the TitanNet overview.